ZaGrayWolf/root-s3-auth/Notes.md

 ### 1. Build a Canonical Request

-The canonical request is a normalized string representation of the HTTP request — method, URI path, query string, headers, signed header names, and a SHA256 hash of the payload.
+The canonical request is a normalized string of the HTTP request — method, URI path, query string, headers, signed header names, and a SHA256 hash of the payload.
 For HEAD and range GET requests the payload is always empty, so the payload hash is always:

 ```
 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855